isomerpages/mse/_take-action/2b-sgeco-about.md

 Our assessment of projects will be guided by the following principles:

-1. Environment Benefit – Projects should advance environmental sustainability in Singapore
+1. Environmental Benefit – Projects should advance environmental sustainability in Singapore
 2. Community Action - Projects should inspire and enable the community to co-create and/or co-deliver environmental solutions
 3. Innovation - Projects should have technological and/or social innovation, and new ways of implementing solutions
 4. Sustained Impact - Projects should create sustained impact through building local expertise, creating resources, and/or developing scalable solutions